tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-continuous-delivery-with-teamcity.md

 The build pipeline is the process the code goes through from committing the code to eventual delivery, automated where possible to minimize the lead time for new features and wire in good practices I want to follow.
 The code is built and passes through a variety of tests and checks at each step, with only a few configurations changing along the way, ensuring what is released has passed every step as quickly and consistently as possible (smooth is fast).

-The current Jenkins build pipeline looks like this (plus lots of static analysis that doesn&#8217;t fit in the picture):
+The current Jenkins build pipeline looks like this (plus lots of static analysis that doesn't fit in the picture):

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/pipeline_load.png" title="Continuous Delivery Pipeline with Load Test Step" /><br /> Continuous Delivery Pipeline with Load Test Step